Stein0827/cs326-final-kirkland-signature/docs/milestone2.md

     is_event: false
 };
 ```
+User ID is a random number between 0 and 10,000 assigned to each User.
+This and the is_event=false boolean tag are what is used to uniquely identify a user.

 **Created** - Relationship between an event and a user, belongs to User.
 Contains event ID and User ID.
 **RSVPed** - Relationship between an event and a user, belongs to Event.
 Contains event ID and User ID.